dockerizedrupal/drupalcamp-baltics-2015/README.md

-From a developer point of view, the two primary advantages of container-based virtualization over whole-system virtualization is the efficiency, how many applications you can run in parallel on a single machine and the speed, how quickly you can start and rebuild your application.
+From a developer point of view, the two primary advantages of container-based virtualization over whole-system virtualization is the efficiency, how many applications you can run in parallel on a single machine, and the speed, how quickly you can start and rebuild your application.

 A typical virtual machine is usually a couple of gigabytes in size, it takes